srl-labs/srl-controller/README.md

 kind load docker-image srlinux:0.0.0-38566 --name kne
 ```

+## Using license files

+To remove the packets-per-second limit of a public container image or to launch chassis-based variants of SR Linux (ixr-6e/10e) KNE users should provide a valid license file to the `srl-controller`.

+Navigate to [Using license files](docs/using-licenses.md) document to have a detailed explanation on that topic.

 ## Controller operations

 The controller is designed to manage the `Srlinux` custom resource defined with [the following CRD](https://doc.crds.dev/github.com/srl-labs/srl-controller).